Free Materials For ESL Teachers and Learners

 (a) The harvest of citrus fruits

-(b) The anniversary of the town’s founding
+(c) The anniversary of the town's founding

-(d) The year of the Paris Olympics
+(d) The arrival of spring

 2. How many citrus fruits were used to construct the floats and historical scenes at the Lemon Festival?